Wasps and Bees

-These seasonal pest can disturb your family and damage your house.
+These seasonal pests can disturb your family and damage your house.
 Professional treatment is recommended.

 While there are many varieties of wasps in Ontario the most common wasps are yellow jackets, hornets, and paper wasps.
 The queen is responsible for nest establishment and egg laying.
 Only one queen is present during most of the season.
 Most of the colony’s inhabitants are female Workers equipped with stingers.
 Wasps are fast moving, with with the ability to sting repeatedly.
 Wasps are typically feared as more people die in North America each year from bee and wasp stings than from all other venomous bites such as snakes and spiders combined.